ismaileke/bedrock-client/README.md

 > [!NOTE]
 > This project is mainly designed for [Abyssal Eclipse](https://github.com/ismaileke/abyssal-eclipse), but you can get ideas and develop something from the code I wrote.
 >
 > It is still in development.
 I can't develop the project because I don't have time.
 Access to the servers is generally successful.
-I need to create the Chunk system for [Abyssal Eclipse](https://github.com/ismaileke/abyssal-eclipse).